-Greta Gillies visited the garden of Marc and Liz Hudson, from Heidelberg Heights.
+Greta Gillies visits the garden of Marc and Liz Hudson, from Heidelberg Heights.

 Marc and Liz moved to Heidelberg Heights in the early 90s.
 Marc is semi-retired and keeps the garden under some sort of control as well as working a couple of shifts at Heidelberg Repatriation Hospital as a Patient Services Assistant (PSA).
 Liz works fulltime at Austin Repatriation in admin (specifically older people).
 They both love the opportunity that the Repatriation Hospital gives to interact with the older members of our community.
 They also volunteer (run a cooking program) with Heidelberg Housing, which is a disabled housing initiative, and are involved with both Rough Trade 3081 and a support network for people returning from volunteer work in closed countries.

 On visiting, you immediately recognise the garden as a place of refuge with many seating areas scattered around the garden, a space that does a loop around the house.
 This isn’t solely a food garden and non-edible flowering plants weave wonderfully in amongst the edible.
 This is a garden many years in the making with so many pockets of interest within it.

 When did this space become a food garden?

 We have always tried to grow food here – since we moved in – with varying degrees of success.
 We have become a bit more focussed in the last 4-5 years since we got water tanks!

 A place of refuge – it provides a nourishing and therapeutic haven for many of our visitors.
 The garden has lots of sensory/smelly plants, lots of spots to sit (on your own or with one another), and has things to graze on like raspberries and cherry tomatoes.